simatec/ioBroker.backitup/docs/en/backitup.md

 Information on the backups made is available there, backups can be made and the backup can be restored.

 ![adminTab](img/backitup_main.png)

+Here is a brief explanation of the options in the Menu tab

+1. information on the last and next backup.
+2. information on where the backups are stored.
+3. information on which backup types are active and being backed up.
+4. start an iobroker backup manually.
+5. start a Homematic backup manually.
+6. opens a new window and displays all backups from the history.
+7. with this button you can save the settings of ioBroker.backitup.
+This is a useful tool when changing systems.
+The settings are output in JSON format.
+8. in this option you select the memory from which the restore is to be executed.
+9. click on the "Retrieve backups" button to open a new window and list all existing backups in the selected memory.
+10. if you want to restore a backup from another system, the backup file can be uploaded to the system using this button.
+11. this button is used to restore the saved ioBroker.backitup settings within the adapter.
+It is not a restore of the ioBroker and only files in JSON format can be uploaded here!
+12. opens a new tab and shows the documentation of ioBroker.backitup.
+13. opens a new tab and shows the readme of ioBroker.backitup.

 ![adminTabRestore](img/backitup_restore.png)

+The operation of the Restore tab is as follows.

+1. download the selected backup to the PC.
+2. start the restore of the selected backup.
+3. information about the backup.
+4. information on the backup type.

 ![adminTabInfo](img/backitup_history.png)

 _[Back to top](#start-of-content)_